AlphaGenes/AlphaAssign/docs/source/index.rst

 Potential sires file
 --------------------

-A list of individual IDs and the ids of of potential sires.
+A list of individual ids and the ids of of potential sires.
 The first column gives the id of the individual.
 The remaining values give the id of the sire.
 Rows can have different numbers of potential sires.

 Example: ::